 - 1 teaspoon salt

-- 6 tablespoons (85 grams) cold unsalted butter, cubed
+- 6 tablespoons cold unsalted butter cubed (85 grams)

-- 3/4 cup (180 ml) cold buttermilk, plus more for the tops of the biscuits
+- ¾ cup cold buttermilk plus more for the tops of the biscuits (180 ml)

 Instructions

-- Preheat oven to 450°F. Line a large baking sheet with parchment paper or a silicone baking mat and set aside.
+- Preheat the oven to 450°F (230°C).
+Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, sugar, and salt until well combined.
-Add the in the cubed cold butter and cut into the dry ingredients using a pastry cutter (you may also use a food processor for this step) until you have small pea sized pieces of butter.
-Pour the cold buttermilk into the mixture and gently work it together until the dough starts to come together.
+Add the cubed cold butter and cut it into the dry ingredients using a pastry cutter (you may also use a food processor for this step) until you have small pea sized pieces of butter.
+Pour the cold buttermilk into the mixture and gently mix until the dough starts to come together.

 - Scoop the dough onto a lightly floured surface and gently work it together with your hands.
-Pat the dough into a rectangle and fold it in thirds.
+Pat the dough into a rectangle and fold it into thirds (like a letter).
 Turn the dough, gather any crumbs, and flatten back into a rectangle.
-Repeat this process two more times.
+Repeat the folding process two more times.

 - Arrange the biscuits on the baking sheet touching each other.
 Brush the top of each biscuit with a little bit of buttermilk.

-- Bake at 450°F for about 15-17 minutes or until lightly golden brown.
-Remove from the oven and brush with melted butter if desired.
+- Bake for 15 to 17 minutes or until lightly golden brown.
+Remove from the oven and brush with melted butter, if desired.
 Allow to cool for a few minutes, serve, and enjoy!

 Adapted from All Recipes and Food.com with some helpful research from King Arthur Flour.